A Particle Algorithm for Mean-Field Variational Inference: Introduction

-Since VI operates in a subset $\cQ$ of the $\mathcal{W}_2$ space, efforts have been made to describe variants of VI---namely, VI with different choices of $\cQ$---in terms of gradient flows.
-The difficulty lies in showing that a gradient flow constrained to a subspace of the $\mathcal{W}_2$ space is still a gradient flow.
-In other words, the challenge is to prove that the gradient flow is closed with respect to the subspace $\cQ$.
+Since VI operates in a subset $\cQ$ of the $\mathcal{W}_2$ space, efforts have been made to describe gradient flows for different choices of $\cQ$.
+One challenge is to prove that the $\mathcal{W}_2$--gradient flow constrained to $\cQ$ is still a gradient flow.
 When this is shown, theoretical guarantees follow \citep{lambert2022variational,yao2022mean, Lac23}.
-In the case of MFVI, a recent paper \citep{Lac23} shows that MFVI can be described by a $\mathcal{W}_2$--gradient flow constrained to the submanifold of product measures endowed with the $\mathcal{W}_2$ distance.
-The paper also shows that this gradient flow corresponds to a McKean--Vlasov equation obtained by an independent projection of the corresponding Langevin dynamics.
-The law of this McKean--Vlasov equation evolves according to a nonlinear Fokker--Planck equation, which is a system of coupled PDEs.
-This PDE-and-SDE description allows \cite{Lac23} to specify convergence rates of the gradient flow to the solution of \eqref{eq: vi optimization problem} as time goes to $\infty$.
+In the case of MFVI, a recent paper \cite{Lac23} constructs a $\mathcal{W}_2$--gradient flow constrained to the submanifold of product measures.
+This gradient flow is the solution to a nonlinear Fokker--Planck equation, which is a system of coupled PDEs.
+The SDE corresponding to the PDEs is a McKean--Vlasov equation obtained through independent projections of diffusions.
+The paper also specifies the convergence rate of the gradient flow to the MFVI solution.

 \paragraph{Contributions}